microsoft/TemplateStudio/docs/pages/settings.md

 so it uses the single instance.

-You may also need to add the follwoing using statement to the top of the file.
+You may also need to add the following using statement to the top of the file.

 ```csharp
 using {YourAppName}.Helpers;